thecoochins/Cumulocity-Home-Assistant/README.md

 - Initial release

-### This project is dedicated to Peter Howchin
+### This project is dedicated to the late Peter Howchin
-We didnt get to meet but the stories of your innovation and perseverance are an inspiration, and this ones for you 🫶
+We didnt get to meet but the stories of your innovation and perseverance are an inspiration 🫶